smereczynski/SignalR-Chat/docs/BOOTSTRAP.md

 # Bootstrap Guide

-This document explains how to deploy and initialize the SignalR Chat application infrastructure and data from scratch using Azure Bicep templates.
+This document explains how to deploy and initialize the SignalR Chat application infrastructure from scratch using Azure Bicep templates.

 ## Overview

-The Chat application deployment consists of two phases:
+The Chat application deployment consists of:

 1. **Infrastructure Provisioning** (Azure Bicep): Deploy all Azure resources (VNet, Cosmos DB, Redis, SignalR, App Service, etc.)
-2. **Data Seeding** (Chat.DataSeed tool): Initialize rooms and users in the provisioned database
+2. **Automatic Data Seeding**: The application automatically seeds initial rooms and users on first startup if the database is empty

 This on-demand approach provides:
 - ✅ **Reproducible infrastructure**: Deploy consistent environments across dev/staging/prod
 - ✅ **Version control**: Track infrastructure changes alongside application code
-- ✅ **Explicit control**: Infrastructure and data provisioning happen when YOU decide
+- ✅ **Explicit control**: Infrastructure provisioning happens when YOU decide
+- ✅ **Automatic initialization**: Database seeds itself on first app startup
-- ✅ **No accidental overwrites**: Production data is never auto-seeded
+- ✅ **No accidental overwrites**: Seeding only occurs if database is completely empty
 - ✅ **Clear audit trail**: All operations are deliberate and logged
 - ✅ **Environment isolation**: Separate VNets, connection strings, and resources per environment